 Foster/Adoptive Family Education

-The Education team at Utah Foster Care (UFC) is committed to helping foster, adoptive, and kinship/specific care families learn all they can about the challenges they may face, as they nurture and raise children from other families.
+The Education team at Utah Foster Care is committed to helping foster, adoptive, and kinship/specific care families learn all they can about the challenges they may face, as they nurture and raise children from other families.
 It’s not easy caring for another family’s child.
 Our desire as a team is to enhance that parenting experience by providing evidence-based programs and clinically proven ways to teach parents effective skills.

 Our other goal is to prepare our foster parents to recognize their own needs, and be able to seek out supportive services for themselves.
 Caring for children can be an exhaustive experience and take a toll on the entire family.